Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Abstract

 \section{Abstract}

-We prove a Hochschild--Konstant--Rosenberg theorem for general derived Deligne--Mumford (DM) stacks, extending the results of Arinkin-\caldararu-Hablicsek in the smooth, global quotient case although with different methods.
-To formulate our result, we introduce the notion of \emph{orbifold inertia} stack of a derived DM stack; this supplies a finely tuned derived enhancement of the classical inertia stack, which does not coincide with the classical truncation of the free loop space.
-We show that, in characteristic $0$, the shifted tangent bundle of the orbifold inertia stack is equivalent to the free loop space.
-This yields an explicit HKR equivalence between Hochschild homology and differential forms on the orbifold inertia stack, as algebras.
-We also construct a stacky filtered circle, leading to a filtration on the Hochschild homology of a derived DM stack whose associated graded complex recovers the de Rham theory of its orbifold inertia stack.
-This provides a generalization of recent work of Moulinos--Robalo--To\"en to the setting of derived DM stacks.
+We prove a Hochschild--Konstant--Rosenberg (HKR) theorem for arbitrary derived Deligne--Mumford (DM) stacks, extending the results of Arinkin-\caldararu-Hablicsek in the smooth, global quotient case, although with different methods.
+To formulate our result, we introduce the notion of \emph{orbifold inertia} stack of a derived DM stack; this supplies a finely tuned derived enhancement of the classical inertia stack, which does not always coincide with the classical truncation of the free loop space.
+We show that, in characteristic $0$, given a derived DM stack, the shifted tangent bundle of its orbifold inertia stack is equivalent to its free loop space.
+This yields a canonical HKR isomorphism of algebras between the Hochschild homology of a derived DM stack and the cohomology of differential forms on its orbifold inertia stack.
+Moreover, this isomorphism intertwines the natural circle action and the de Rham differential.
+Similarly, HKR theorems for derived DM stacks are established for Hochschild cohomology, cyclic homology, negative cyclic homology and periodic cyclic homology.
+As applications, we provide a rich supply of computations of Hochschild homology and Hochschild cohomology of interesting derived DM stacks, for instance, weighted projective lines, root stacks, quotients by algebraic groups, mapping stacks, etc.